Secured Loans

 Collateral Requirements

 Not every lender will accept every form of collateral, so be sure to check what’s eligible before completing an application form for a specific provider.
-It’s also sensible, before approaching a loan application, to have a solid idea of the value of the asset you hope to use as collateral.
-Lenders will not lend you as much as your asset is worth at the time of application.
-More volatile assets (such as an investment portfolio) are considered riskier, and so you will be able to borrow less against them as against something tangible, like property.
-As a general guideline, borrowing amounts are in the range of 50% to 90% of the collateral’s value.
-More specifically:
+It’s also sensible, before approaching a loan application, to have a solid idea of the value of the specific asset that you hope to use as collateral.
+Lenders will not lend you as much as your asset is worth at the time of the loan application itself.

 Fees